This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For many parents of children with cerebral palsy, it is the evaluation of delays that leads to a diagnosis of the condition.

-Your pediatrician may recommend a speech pathologist specialist, who will evaluate your child by observing them engaging them in simple tests and tasks.[4]
+Your pediatrician may recommend a speech pathologist specialist, who will evaluate your child by observing them engaging in simple tests and tasks.[3]

 A physical exam can uncover physical developmental delays, but gauging the other types of delays usually requires more thorough observations.
 A complete evaluation may require a developmental specialist, a neurologist, and a developmental psychologist.